Guide to How We are Paid

 We may receive payments for work we have done on their behalf.
 This work may include committing an insurer to insuring a risk, producing policy documents and settling claims.

-We may also receive payments for risk-management or risk engineering services, marketing, distribution and IT systems.
+We may also receive payments for risk-management, risk engineering or other services.

-We never accept commission based only on the volume of business we give an insurer or targets linked to business retention.
-We may take profit-related commission.
-If we do, we will tell you this.
+We never accept commission based only on the volume of business we give an insurer.
+In the rare circumstances that we take profit-related commission, we will tell you this.

 Marsh may, from time to time, participate in insurance company promotional events or employee training and development provided by insurers.
 Sometimes, Marsh is reimbursed by insurers for its costs related to promotional marketing.
 Where legally permitted, Marsh earns interest and other income on premium accounts, as paid to us by the financial institutions where insurance premiums are held prior to remittance to insurers.
 Marsh Ireland may also be in receipt of non-monetary benefits such as Hospitality of a reasonable de minimis value, such as food and drink during a business meeting or a conference, seminar, or other training event and other minor benefits that are capable of enhancing the quality of the service provided to clients and do not impair the firm’s duty to act in the best interests of the client.